GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

 ---
-title: "Godot GameDev Learner's Path: Beginner Edition"
+title: "Learn to Make Games with Godot: Beginner Edition"
-description: This guide covers a curated list of resources to get started with game development using Godot
+description: This learning path and free guide is a curated list of free resources to get started with game development using the Free and Open Source engine Godot
 author: razvan

 type: post